 One of the advantages of corporate daycare centers is that they often have much stricter licensing and inspection requirements.
-Corporate daycares must have a license, as they are usually watching over more than four children.
 The daycare will apply for an initial license, and once the state receives the application, they will send inspectors to the proposed daycare facility.
 When the state finds that the facility has observed the rules for a daycare facility, the license may be issued.

 The typical corporate daycare center has approximately 15 children within their care.
 Unlike home daycares, they are heavily regulated and must comply with regular inspections and monitoring.
 However, this does not mean that accidents do not happen at these facilities.

 Many daycares, both home and business, will ask parents to sign release forms.
 These may also be called waivers, as they waive the right of the parents to sue if something should happen and their child is injured while in the program.
 Many parents think this release bars them from filing a claim when something goes wrong, but that is often not the case.
 No liability release form or waiver can protect someone, such as the daycare staff, from acting negligently.
 When daycare staff fail to provide supervision, leave out hazardous materials, or create risks to the children, they can be held liable.